avl/noatun/docs/docs.md

 /// Implement Message for our WarehouseEvent, to tell Noatun how to apply these events to the db impl Message for WarehouseEvent {
-    /// The type of database root this event must be used with type Root = Warehouse;
+    /// The type of database materialized view root this event must be used with type Root = Warehouse;

     /// The on-disk/on-wire format of messages is customizable.